-In a meeting with Dean Acheson to discuss West Irian and the Netherlands-Indonesian Union, Prime Minister Drees said: "The Indonesians never kept political agreements, and he hoped I was aware of all the facts in this situation.
-He thought I ought to know it seemed to the Dutch that Ambassador Cochran always appeared to side with the Indonesians."32 future to support the present position of either side on this issue...Therefore, the fundamental U.S. interest is to keep the disagreement from becoming blown up, to prevent a breach, to help reach such agreements on the union as can be reached, leaving the door open for future talks."33
+- January 8, 1952 The State Department commended Cochran for Indonesian acceptance of the MSA agreement: "By your action you have been responsible for persuading [the Indonesian government] to take [an] additional step toward alignment with [the] West." - January 21, 1952 In a meeting with Dean Acheson to discuss West Irian and the Netherlands-Indonesian Union, Prime Minister Drees said: "The Indonesians never kept political agreements, and he hoped I was aware of all the facts in this situation.
+He thought I ought to know it seemed to the Dutch that Ambassador Cochran always appeared to side with the Indonesians." - January 25, 1952 In an "eyes only" message to Cochran about the West Irian dispute, Acheson wrote: "I do not see how it will be possible for us now or in the future to support the present position of either side on this issue...Therefore, the fundamental U.S. interest is to keep the disagreement from becoming blown up, to prevent a breach, to help reach such agreements on the union as can be reached, leaving the door open for future talks." - February 6, 1952 CIA analysts reported that the Indonesian "government is increasingly disturbed" by press criticism of the MSA agreement: "The Indonesian government had made no effort to publicize its acceptance of MSA aid." - February 12, 1952 Cochran met with Sukarno, who said that the Sukiman government was "in trouble."

-In an "eyes only" message to Cochran about the West Irian dispute,

-Acheson wrote: "I do not see how it will be possible for us now or in the

-CIA analysts reported that the Indonesian "government is increasingly disturbed" by press criticism of the MSA agreement: "The Indonesian government had made no effort to publicize its acceptance of MSA aid."34

-Cochran met with Sukarno, who said that the Sukiman government was "in trouble."
 One reason was that Subardjo had not consulted with other cabinet members about the MSA agreement.
-Commenting on Indonesia's great suspicion of US intentions, Sukarno insisted that something should "be done to improve relations"-that is, US support for Indonesia's West

-Irian claim.
-Cochran complained that since his appointment as ambassador, he had "never heard one friendly reference" to the United States by any official of the Indonesian government.35
+Commenting on Indonesia's great suspicion of US intentions, Sukarno insisted that something should "be done to improve relations"-that is, the US should support Indonesia's West Irian claim.
+Cochran complained that since his appointment as ambassador, he had "never heard one friendly reference" to the United States by any official of the Indonesian government.

-Cochran explained to the State Department that he knew Subardjo had obtained Sukiman's approval of the MSA agreement but was unaware of the foreign minister's lack of consultation with the rest of the cabinet.
+- February 18, 1952 Cochran explained to the State Department that he knew Subardjo had obtained Sukiman's approval of the MSA agreement but was unaware of the foreign minister's lack of consultation with the rest of the cabinet.
 Acknowledging that Sukiman might hesitate to approve an agreement that referred to the defense of the "free world," Cochran thought the risk of including the phrase had been "very much worthwhile" because it might draw Indonesia "one step nearer '[the] free world."
-He "strongly" recommended against any substitute agreement.36

-Cochran, commenting on Subardjo's "ousting" and the threat to the cabinet posed by the MSA, reported the widespread "vilification" of the United States.
-The ambassador recommended that if the Indonesian government did not honor an agreement negotiated by its foreign minister, the United States should, regrettably, terminate its "existing aid program."

-Fall of the Sukiman cabinet.

-Sukanto told Cochran that internal security authorities were "hopeful" that the next government would take a stronger stance against insurrection and subversion: "Sukanto expressed deep gratitude for police equipment US has already provided his mobile constabulary.
-Said he did not know how his organization could have operated without it."38
+He "strongly" recommended against any substitute agreement. - February 22, 1952 Cochran, commenting on Subardjo's "ousting" and the threat to the cabinet posed by the MSA, reported the widespread "vilification" of the United States.
+The ambassador recommended that if the Indonesian government did not honor an agreement negotiated by its foreign minister, the United States should, regrettably, terminate its "existing aid program." - February 23, 1952 Fall of the Sukiman cabinet. - February 27, 1952 Sukanto told Cochran that internal security authorities were "hopeful" that the next government would take a stronger stance against insurrection and subversion: "Sukanto expressed deep gratitude for police equipment US has already provided his mobile constabulary.
+Said he did not know how his organization could have operated without it."